 The compact and beautiful campus is known as the Forty Acres.
-The Rupert and Pauline Richardson Library, the Frost Center for the Visual Arts, the Logsdon School of Theology Building and Chapel, the Johnson Building for the Kelley College of Business, the Connally Missions Center, the Lee Hemphill Music Building, the Elwin L. Skiles Social Sciences Building, and the Holland Health Sciences Academy Building are among the latest additions to the campus.
+The Rupert and Pauline Richardson Library, the Frost Center for the Visual Arts, the Logsdon School of Theology Building and Chapel, the Johnson Building for the Kelley College of Business, the Connally Missions Center, the Lee Hemphill Music Building, the Elwin L. Skiles Social Sciences Building, the Holland Health Sciences Academy Building and the Physician Assistant Program Building are among the latest additions to the campus.

 Originally founded by the Sweetwater Baptist Association, the university has been affiliated with the Baptist General Convention of Texas since 1941.